 8. Black Panther

 When it comes to iconic heroes, we have to talk about the King of Wakanda: Black Panther.
 T’Challa (Chadwick Boseman) first shows up in Captain America: Civil War, where he’s desperate to find justice for his father’s death at the hands of Baron Zemo (Daniel Bruhl).

 It’s a fascinating place to start his story since he’s not a king at that point — and we watch him grow from lusting for revenge to ensuring he does the right thing in choosing to save Zemo from himself.

 Boseman’s regal performance throughout the MCU inspires hope and righteousness thanks to his commanding but compassionate presence.
 Ryan Coogler’s Black Panther is nothing short of a rich adventure with a truly talented cast led by Boseman.

 The star’s death was devastating for fans around the world, and it’s incredibly sad we’ll never get to see him reprise the role again or see what else his career had in store for us.

-Of course, Mad Titan earns his spot on the list – mainly because his whole plot to kill half the universe in an effort to stave off the chaos is just about as ambitious as Kevin Feige’s plan for the MCU itself.
+Of course, Mad Titan earns his spot on the list, mainly because his whole plot to kill half the universe to stave off the chaos is just about as ambitious as Kevin Feige’s plan for the MCU itself.

-When the big purple baddie first shows up in The Avengers’ post-credits scene, general audiences had no idea who he was – but fast-forward to 2022, and even my Mum knows about Thanos and the Infinity Gauntlet.
+When the big purple baddie first shows up in The Avengers’ post-credits scene, general audiences have no idea who he is but fast-forward to 2022, and even our uninterested moms know about Thanos and the Infinity Gauntlet.